-- Gartner seems to have an unlimited number of levels of service, which one can sign up for, each promising more access to analysts and to more inside information.
+- Gartner seems to have an unlimited number of service levels, which one can sign up for, each promising more access to analysts and to more inside information.
 This exclusivity seems to increase the perceived value of research in the eyes of some clients.
 Gartner is proficient at marketing its upgraded services.
-For instance, criticism on the part of clients regarding satisfaction with their current service is quickly deflected by Gartner; whatever the client is dissatisfied with or whatever the client seeks is offered at the next level in service.
+For instance, criticism on clients’ part regarding satisfaction with their current service is quickly deflected by Gartner; whatever the client is dissatisfied with or whatever the client seeks is offered at the next level in service.
 Gartner’s employees must be trained in this response because I have heard it used as a reflexive defense against criticisms that have nothing at all to do with the level of services purchased from Gartner.

 - Gartner’s broadcasting approach does not allow for user commentary, which also means that subscribers cannot read what other subscribers are thinking about the research areas.
-Most articles published today on the web (and this is particularly true of technology articles) allow comments.
-However, the communication on Gartner’s articles is a one-way affair.
+Most articles published today on the web (particularly true technology articles) allow comments.
+However, the communication in Gartner’s articles is a one-way affair.

 Because much of Gartner’s advice to clients is not in a published form, only those with the budgets get to learn what Gartner analysts “really think.”

 Because they are so numerous, it is difficult to keep track of all of the dimensions of Gartner’s bias.
 For this reason, we created a graphic that lays out how Gartner’s bias impacts their output.